cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 ---
 layout: post
 title:  "Write-up for AlpacaHack Round 9 (Crypto)"
-tags: [CTF, AlpacaHack, Crypto, CyKor, ah_p_uh]
+tags: [CTF, AlpacaHack, Crypto, CyKor]
 date:   2025-02-01
 ---
 **Written by [Minsun Kim](https://x.com/ah_p_uh)**
 <br>
 <br>
-Hello, I am Minsun Kim, also known as `soon-haari` and I participated [AlpacaHack CTF Round 9](https://alpacahack.com/ctfs/round-9/scoreboard) which was held in **1/26**.<br>
+Hello, I am Minsun Kim, also known as `soon-haari` and I participated [AlpacaHack CTF Round 9](https://alpacahack.com/ctfs/round-9/scoreboard) which was held on **1/26**.<br>
 Blog: [https://soon.haari.me/](https://soon.haari.me/)<br>

-[AlpacaHack](https://x.com/AlpacaHack) is a CTF/wargame platform organized by various japanese CTF players.
-It holds individual CTFs every couple weeks.
-However unlike [Dreamhack](https://x.com/dreamhack_io)'s weekly CTF, every CTF focuses on a single category which is one of **Pwn, Rev, Web, Crypto**.
-Both ways should have pros and cons of course, but if you are currently a player focused on one skillbase like Zenitsu and Megumin, more than a all-arounder, you may be interested in participating AlpacaHack CTF.
+[AlpacaHack](https://x.com/AlpacaHack) is a CTF/wargame platform organized by various Japanese CTF players.
+It holds individual CTFs every couple of weeks.
+However, unlike [Dreamhack](https://x.com/dreamhack_io)'s weekly CTF, every CTF focuses on a single category of **Pwn, Rev, Web, Crypto**.
+Both ways should have pros and cons, but if you are a player focused on one skill like Zenitsu and Megumin, more than an all-arounder, you may be interested in participating in AlpacaHack CTF.

 ![](./assets/2025-02-01-Write-Up-AlpacaHack-scoreboard.png)

 4 challenges were released, and players were given 6 hours to solve it.
 The difficulty varies from easy challenges to hard ones, so beginners can participate for educational purposes as well.
 [Chocorusk](https://x.com/nuo_chocorusk) and [maple3142](https://x.com/maple3142) presented the awesome crypto challenges this round, and I will review all 4 challenges.
-Not only the solution, I will also share the steps I went through, or some struggles.
+Not only the solution, I will also share the steps I went through or some struggles.

 Please check out [Chocorusk's write-up](https://chocorusk.hatenablog.com/entry/2025/01/26/180123) and [maple3142's write-up](https://github.com/maple3142/My-CTF-Challenges/tree/master/AlpacaHack%20Round%209/ffmac) as well!

 ## RSAMPC (11 solves)
 > I calculated the RSA public key using multi-party computation.
 Author: Chocorusk

 **chall.py**
 ```python